NHACP-IF/.github/profile/README.md

 servers and clients to define new NHACP protocol features and ensure compatibility.

-Coming soon:
+## The NHACP specification

-* The NHACP specification repository.
+The NHACP specification can be found [here](https://github.com/NHACP-IF/NHACP-specification).

+## Coming soon

 * Links to known NHACP server implementations.
 * Links to known NHACP client implementations.